Skip to main content

 Membership of the Committee for the Assessment of Student Learning in General Education.

-Cynthia Kratzke Public Health Sciences Health, Education & Social Transformation
+Rebecca Campbell Area IV Health, Education & Social Transformation

-Calixto Melero (ex-officio) Institutional Analysis
+Calixto Melero, ex-officio n/a Institutional Analysis

 Agendas & Record of Meetings